MorningDemon515/DEAD/README.md

 - cd build
 - cmake -G "MinGW Makefiles" ..
 - cmake --build .
 - Construction completed!
-You can find DEAD.lib and DEAD.dll in build\debug\
+You can find DEAD.lib and DEAD.dll in build\